Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 66.1, is 2.1 points more than Friday's over/under.
+- Friday's over/under is 2.6 points lower than the two team's combined 66.1 points per game average.

-- This contest's total is 8.9 points above the 55.1 these two squads combine to allow per game this season.
+- This contest's over/under is 8.4 points above the 55.1 these two squads combine to surrender per game this season.

-- Chippewas games have an average total of 59.2 points this season, 4.8 fewer than Friday's over/under.
+- The average total in Chippewas games this season is 59.2, 4.3 points fewer than Friday's total of 63.5 .

-- The 57.8 PPG average total in Eagles games this season is 6.2 points fewer than this game's over/under.
+- In 2021, games involving the Eagles have averaged a total of 57.8 points, 5.7 fewer than this game's set over/under.

 Central Michigan Stats and Trends

-- Central Michigan is 4-3 against the spread and 6-1 overall this season when the team records more than 27.5 points.
+- Central Michigan is 4-3 against the spread and 6-1 overall this season when the team scores more than 27.5 points.

 - When Central Michigan piles up more than 436.2 yards, the team is 4-3 against the spread and 5-2 overall.